DTC-NTU/PSI-DTC.SG/README.md

 ### Expected Output

-After running the scripts for **Alice**, **Bob**, and the **Service Provider**, the output file `Outcleartext.csv` should contain the aligned records based on common IDs.
+After running the scripts for **Alice**, **Bob**, and the **Service Provider**, the output file `out_cleartext.csv` should contain the aligned records based on common IDs.
 Each row should show the corresponding attributes from Alice and Bob for the same ID.

 ### Example of Expected Output